VirtualVidhya/content-website/content/c++/exercises/classes-and-member-func-and-access-specifiers.md

 - #### II.

-    - Add a function named isEqual() to your `Point3d` class.
+    - Add a function named `isEqual()` for checking if two points are equal or not, to your `Point3d` class.
 The following code should run correctly:

     ```cpp
     int main()